technomancy/bussard/spoilers/challenges.md

 other than "smash".
 Replacing your login command with "lua" allows you to run arbitrary code on the portal's onboard computer.

+### Scheme OS

+The portals don't run orb, they use a scheme-based OS instead.
+You have to learn this in order to find the access-control code inside the portal and override it to give you clearance.

-## Yueh servers
+## Endgame

-Yueh servers don't run Orb; they have a Scheme implementation as their OS.

-Or should this be the portals?
+### Finding out about the multiportal

+One of the Yueh portals is different; it connects to multiple systems.

+### Multiportal Credentials

+### Names of secret colonies

+### Disable portal

-## Running Causal Domain Injector
+### Running Causal Domain Injector

 The "OS" of the lab in which the Causal Domain Injector is found (as well as the one in which the portals were discovered, but you don't